rbatra2000/tufte-project-template/README.md

 # Tufte Project Pages

 Generate an elegant research project webpage from a markdown file.
-This project uses styling from [tufte.css](https://github.com/edwardtufte/tufte-css). **[Here is an example page](https://amritkwatra.com/research/splatoverflow) generated using this template.**
+This project uses styling from [tufte.css](https://github.com/edwardtufte/tufte-css).

+**[Here is an example project page](https://amritkwatra.com/research/splatoverflow) generated using this template.**

+**[Here is an example blog page](https://amritkwatra.com/experiments/3d-line-drawings) generated using this template.**

 ## DISCLAIMER
 **This is a process I have duct-taped together for my own use.** _Use it with caution!_ That said, I do hope for others to use this & I will work on requests and review PRs.
 If you have suggestiosn, please share them.